schuette/twitter-api-php-cache/README.md

 twitter-api-php-cache
 =====================

-PHP class to get latest tweets and store in cache
+PHP class to get latest tweets and store in cache.
+Compatible with version 1.1 of the Twitter API.
+Sign up for a Developer account on Twitter to get you own access tokens (required.)